 #1 Organize the room

 As soon as you arrive at your hotel, make yourselves safe at home in the room.
 By that, we mean giving the room a thorough check for items left discarded on the floor or danger zones like electric sockets or sharp table corners.
 If you’ve got a toddler on your hands, you’ll want to bring along some baby proofing supplies so you can have greater peace of mind.
 Set up your portable cot, if you’re using one, or designate a couch as your child’s play area.
-Unpack your diaper supplies and set up a makeshift diaper changing station in the room, so you won’t be caught unawares and helpless if you child should suddenly have an explosive poo.
+Unpack your diaper supplies and set up a makeshift diaper changing station in the room, so you won’t be caught unawares and helpless if your child should suddenly have an explosive poo.

 #2 Let routine take a backseat

 Holidays are meant to be a break from routine – yes, even your child’s one!
-It can be tempting to stick rigidly to your daily schedules and systems even when on holiday, because the truth is that just one day out of routine is enough to set you back many steps which will need to be retraced post-holiday.
+It can be tempting to stick rigidly to your daily schedules and systems even when on holiday, because the truth is that just one day out of routine is enough to set you back many steps that will need to be retraced post-holiday.
 And yet, enforcing these routines too strictly simply ups your level of frustration, and your kids will sense your stress.
 By all means, keep a few basic systems or routines in place for the family, such as bath times before bed, but let go of fixed nap times, allocated reading slots and whether or not to give snacks on the go.
 Let your hair down, and let your kid and you enjoy life as it comes.

 #3 Don’t cramp your style